-This event begins 10/24/95 and repeats every year forever
+This event began 10/24/95 and repeats every year forever

 Disarmament Week seeks to promote awareness and better understanding of disarmament issues and their cross-cutting importance.
 Starting on 24 October, the anniversary of the founding of the United Nations, the week-long annual observance was first called for in the Final Document of the General Assembly’s 1978 special session on disarmament (resolution S-10/2).
 In 1995, the General Assembly invited governments, as well as NGOs, to continue taking an active part in Disarmament Week (resolution 50/72 B, 12 December 1995) in order to promote a better understanding among the public of disarmament issues.